-Can start-ups revolutionise care?
+Can start-ups revolutionize care?

-Comprehensive approaches are lacking so far
+Comprehensive approaches are still lacking

 A digital care service saves a lot of time